oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 -   assumed RGB - sRGB
 -   editing colour space: sRGB
--   convert always data to editing space (before a save, not nice, but the most reliable in mixed CM aware environments)
+-   convert always data to editing space (before a save, not nice, but the most reliable in mixed CM aware environments, this was repeatedly criticised)
 -   don't prefer mixed colour space documents (keep it simple)

 ### Graphics Distribution